cantaloupe-project/cantaloupe/README.md

 To see the image itself, try:
 `http://localhost:{http.port}/iiif/{image filename}/full/full/0/default.jpg`

+Though it should go without saying, please do not run Cantaloupe in production without a caching reverse proxy server in front of it.

 # Technical Overview

 Cantaloupe features a configurable processing pipeline based on resolvers, that